 The importance of these cannot be understated.
 They protect you against lemons and offer some sort of recourse should the salesperson misrepresent the vehicle in terms of capability or condition.

 Thankfully, Clutch cuts the hassle out of this part of car buying.
-With a 7-day money-back guarantee, a 90-day, 6,000-kilometre warranty, and the additional Clutch Protection Plan, you can get the peace of mind you need.
+With an optional 10-day money-back guarantee, an optional 3-month, 6,000-kilometre warranty, and the additional Clutch Protection Plan, you can get the peace of mind you need.

 Inspections and Vehicle History Reports